A small handful of pieces. They do a lot.

 Encryption that doesn't trust us

-Every byte of content is encrypted on your device with a per-Safe symmetric key (libsodium / NaCl, AES-256 equivalent).
-That symmetric key is then wrapped — once per recipient — using each recipient's public key.
+Every byte of content is encrypted on your device with a per-Safe symmetric key — XChaCha20-Poly1305, libsodium's modern authenticated cipher (same construction adopted by WireGuard and TLS 1.3).
+Authenticated means each ciphertext carries a tamper-proof seal: if any byte is altered in transit or at rest, decryption fails loudly.
+That symmetric key is then wrapped — once per recipient — using each recipient's X25519 public key (libsodium's sealed-box construction).
 The wrapped keys travel with the Safe.
 The encrypted content blob travels alongside.

 Our servers see opaque ciphertext and a list of who's allowed to receive a wrapped key.
 We never see plaintext.
 We never have a master key.
 If a server is breached, the attacker walks away with bytes they can't decrypt.